sophon-ai-algo/examples/simple/yolov34/README.md

 bash ./gen_fp32bmodel.sh
 ```

-use `bmnetd` in BMNNSDK dev docker to generate other fp32 bmodels.
+use `bmnetd` in SophonSDK dev docker to generate other fp32 bmodels.

 ### 2.2.2 int8 bmodel